sjanel/coincenter/README.md

 Currently, its support is experimental and in development for all major options of `coincenter` (private and market data requests).
 The metrics are exported in *push* mode to the gateway at each new query.
 You can configure the IP address, port, username and password (if any) thanks to command line options (refer to the help to see their names).

-#### Repeat

-`coincenter` commands are normally executed only once, and program is terminated after it.
-To continuously query the same option to export regular metrics to Prometheus, you can use `--repeat` option. **Warning**: for trades and withdraw commands, use with care.

-Without a following numeric value, the command will repeat endlessly.
-You can fix a specific number of repeats by giving a number.

-Between each repeat you can set a waiting time with `--repeat-time` option which expects a time duration.

 ### Limitations

 Be aware of the following limitations of `coincenter`: